Hershey's Building Future on Core Brands & Innovation

-In a dynamic meeting with trade press editors, top executives at The Hershey Co. outlined the global confectionery company’s vision and strategy, as well as upcoming new product innovation, which is driving momentum in all segments of its business, which includes chocolate, non-chocolate, mints and gum.
+HERSHEY, Pa. – In a meeting with trade press editors, top executives at The Hershey Co. discussed the confectionery company’s vision and strategy, as well as upcoming new product innovation.

 Buck noted that Hershey’s will also be focusing growth in emerging markets and in confectionery categories that are convenience-oriented and fall along the “snacking continuum – from better-for-you to indulgence” products.